Editor's note: If you'd like an email notice whenever we publish Ross Ramsey's column, click here.

 Read related Tribune coverage:

-An announcement from Gov. Greg Abbott on whether he will call a special session could come this week. [link]
+An announcement from Gov. Greg Abbott on whether he will call a special session could come this week.
+[Full story]

 As Texas legislators began to speculate about whether and when they will be called into a special session for unfinished business, lawyers and others started looking for ways to avoid it.
-The simplest idea — an executive order — won't work. [link]
+The simplest idea — an executive order — won't work.
+[Full story]